What does the term UX analytics stand for? How do you perform UX analysis for SaaS and make data-driven decisions?

 When designing a site, we anticipate user experience and try to adjust color patterns, the place of every element, illustration, etc., to deliver value to the end-user.
 But how do we know what UI elements on our website are indeed drawing attention?

-To figure it out, you can use Hotjar’s heatmaps.
+To figure it out, you can use Userpilot’s heatmaps.

 Session recordings analytics tools